-You simply give one object to each member of the group, then each in turn goes up to the front to demonstrate a clever use for that object.
+You simply give one object to each member of the group, then each person in turn goes up to the front to demonstrate a clever use for that object.

 The goal for the rest of the team is to figure out what the player is communicating without speaking to them.
 The more original the idea, the more effective the activity becomes as a lateral thinking exercise.

-2. Purpose Mingle
+2. Implement a Purpose Mingle

 It’s great for any indoor situation, and it can scale up to almost any number of participants.
 But you can’t do it just any time: You have to plan for it before a scheduled meeting.

 They have two goals: First, to tell as many people as possible what, specifically, they hope to share and contribute during the meeting.
 Second, to actually do those things when the meeting starts.

 This game will make it simpler by giving each participant the space to re-evaluate a situation and see things from the other side.
 Plus, it’s a great way to boost a teammate’s confidence.

 The game is played in pairs.
 To start with, one person shares an authentic negative memory – from work or personal life – with their partner.
 After explaining the situation, they go over it again focusing only on the positive aspects.

-The partner helps them build more on positives that arose from that tough situation.
+The partner helps them build more on the positives that arose from that tough situation.
 Once they’ve succeeded in getting a new perspective on the event, the two partners switch roles and start over.

-5. Blind Drawing
+4. Blind Drawing

 This captures some of the fun and excitement of the classic party game, but also calls on you to pay close attention and work together with your teammate.
 It’s especially helpful for new team members to establish a rhythm with one another.

 One partner describes an object, one aspect at a time, and tries to guide the other partner into drawing it.
 At no time can they admit exactly what the object is.

-6. Common Book
+5. Common Book

-The book should be left in a place where it’ll be accessible to everyone on a regular basis, such as a break room or other common area, with pens, pencils, markers, tape, and more in easy reach.
+The book is left in a place where it’ll be accessible to everyone on a regular basis, such as a break room or other common area, with pens, pencils, markers, tape, and more in easy reach.
 Now, you’ve got all you need to craft a real monument to your workplace culture.

 Your common book can include things like:

-- Quotes from readings, co-workers, or write-ups about your company.
+- Quotes from readings, coworkers, or write-ups about your company.

 - Memories of fun, exciting, or unexpected events that happened at work.